 In 2009 Liz was named to the Nielsen "Power Mom 50" list of online influencers, and cited on Forbes.com's list of 10 Mother 'Hood Gurus.
 She's also been named to Forbes' list of 14 women to follow on Twitter, and the New York Post's list of 10 New Yorkers to follow on Twitter, along with Ruth Reichl and Lady Gaga.
 In 2011 she was awarded the prestigious AWNY Game-Changers Award.

 She is an avid supporter of global maternal health efforts through relationships with organizations like Women 4 Women International, The White Ribbon Foundation for Safe Motherhood, and The UN Foundation's Shot@Life.
 She's also a ONE moms ambassador and is a proud new member of Friends of Baby Buggy.

 Liz is equally at home in the boutiques of Fifth Avenue and the aisles of Target, but can most often be spotted around her Brooklyn neighborhood with her two daughters, Thalia and Sage.

 Photo: Michael Greenberg

 Kristen and Liz are often featured in national and local media discussing gift ideas, parenting trends, safer toys, marketing to parents, organic/green products, mom-run businesses, online shopping, and parenting blogs.
-Broadcast appearances include The TODAY Show, CBS's The Early Show, ABC News Now, Martha Stewart Radio, ABC's The View From the Bay, CBS Atlanta, Fox 5 NY, Better.TV, and shaky appearances on smartphone cams commandeered by their children.
+Broadcast appearances include The TODAY Show, CBS's The Early Show, The Martha Stewart Show, ABC News Now, ABC's, CBS Atlanta, Fox 5 NY, Better.TV, and shaky appearances on smartphone cams commandeered by their children.
 They've also curated sales, events, and guides for brands like Fab.com, Gilt Group, Ideeli, Martha Stewart, Babycenter, New York Family, and Time Out/Kids.